LGhassen/basic_pathtracer/README.md

 Can render spheres and boxes.

+You can run the WebGL version here: http://lghassen.github.io/pathtracer.html

 The following scenes are rendered in between 20-40 seconds on a GTX 1060 3GB:

 <p align="center"><img src="https://github.com/LGhassen/basic_pathtracer/blob/master/img/7.jpg" ></p>